Helm Sensitive Information Management

 Kubernetes secrets

-In the namespace prepared for the GitGuardian installation, you can set up secrets to safely store the sensitive information needed for the configuration.
-If you choose this method, two secrets are needed for PostgreSQL and Redis information, and another one can optionally be added for encryption parameters.
+In the namespace prepared for the GitGuardian installation, you can set up secrets to safely store the sensitive information needed for the deployment and the configuration.

 Database parameters